Shlepping with Zombies

 What good’s your reserved parking space, now, you shmendrik, huh?
 The zombie humped its tuchas over to the desk, grasped the edge and pulled itself up.
 Oy vay, a genius zombie.

 Back on its feet, arms extended, saliva and foam dribbling all over the place, it high-stepped toward me, more specifically, my yummy, delicious brain.
 The gulf club stuck straight-out, leading the charge.

-Just like in the movies, my cry of “Haiiiah!” erupted from somewhere behind my bellybutton.
+Just like in the movies, my cry of “Haiiiah!” erupted from somewhere behind my navel.
 The Samurai sword sliced through the former Sivern’s neck.
 No “tchwinnng” sound effect though.
 A disappointment.

-Arterial blood rhythmically gushed, heartbeat driven, every which way.
+Heartbeat driven, arterial blood rhythmically gushed every which way.
 The body sped past, careened into the closed office door and collapsed with a soft thump onto the office carpet, thick as a cheesecake.

 The Humpster’s head tumbled to a rest on the Persian throw rug, more of a throw-up rug now.
 Zombie eyes rolled.
 Zombie teeth gnashed.
 Zombie tongue pointed, curled in my direction.
 Persistent creatures, zombies.
 The coup de grâce required pulverizing its medulla oblongata.